Apple silicon: Apple S3

 Used in the Apple Watch Series 3.
 It has a dual-core processor that is 70% faster than the Apple S2 and a built-in GPS receiver.
 There is also an option for a cellular modem and an internal eSIM module.
 It also includes the W2 chip.
 The S3 also contains a barometric altimeter, the W2 wireless connectivity processor, and in some models UMTS (3G) and LTE (4G) cellular modems served by a built-in eSIM.

 Apple S4

 Used in the Apple Watch Series 4.
-It has a custom 64-bit dual-core processor based on the A12 with up to 2× faster performance.
-It also contains the W3 wireless chip, which supports Bluetooth 5.
-The S4 introduced 64-bit ARMv8 cores to the Apple Watch.
-The chip contains two Tempest cores, which are the energy-efficient cores found in the A12.
-Despite the small size, Tempest still uses a 3-wide decode out-of-order superscalar design, which make them much more powerful than previous in-order cores.
+It introduced 64-bit ARMv8 cores to the Apple Watch through two Tempest cores, which are also found in the A12 as energy-efficient cores.
+Despite its small size, Tempest uses a 3-wide decode out-of-order superscalar design, which makes it much more powerful than preceding in-order cores.

 The S4 contains a Neural Engine that is able to run Core ML.
 Third-party apps can use it starting from watchOS 6.
 The SiP also includes new accelerometer and gyroscope functionality that has twice the dynamic range in measurable values of its predecessor, as well as being able to sample data at 8 times the speed.
+It contains the W3 wireless chip, which supports Bluetooth 5.
 It also contains a new custom GPU, which can use the Metal API.